Carolina Health Informatics Program

 Why Health Informatics?

 The United States has one of the highest costs of healthcare in the world.
-In 2021, U.S. healthcare spending reached $4.3 trillion.
-A significant proportion of the cost goes to service administrative overhead and not directly to the provision of care.
-It is also the case that about 80% of the people in the nation's patient pool do not have electronic health records.
-Experts believe that by applying information technology more effectively cost of care can be reduced and quality of care can be improved.
-Hence, there is a strong push now at many levels in our society for smarter usage of IT and engaging IT personnel in health care.
+In 2023, U.S. healthcare spending reached $4.5 trillion.
+Experts believe that by applying information technology more effectively, cost of care can be reduced and quality of care can be improved.
+Thus, organizations are seeking new ways to use IT and data to drive more efficient and patient-focused care.
 These are the broad motivating factors for the Health Information technology focus of the Carolina Health Informatics Program (CHIP) at UNC.

-The Carolina Health Informatics Program offers students of varied backgrounds from Medicine to Computer Science specialized training that will enable them to succeed in various health technology information careers as well as contribute to improving healthcare.
-We hope to train the future leaders of this emerging and innovative field.
+The Carolina Health Informatics Program offers students of varied backgrounds specialized training that will enable them to succeed in various health technology information careers as well as contribute to improving healthcare.
+According to the U.S. Bureau of Labor and Statistics, the median annual salary of medical and health services manager jobs is $104,830.
+Employment in this field is expected to grow by 28% by 2032.